neverware-mirrors/bind9/.gitlab/issue_templates/CVE.md

   - [ ] Assign a CVE identifier
   - [ ] Determine CVSS score
   - [ ] Determine the range of BIND versions affected (including the Subscription Edition)
+  - [ ] Determine whether workarounds for the problem exists
   - [ ] Prepare a detailed description of the problem which should include the following by default:
       - instructions for reproducing the problem (a system test is good enough)
       - explanation of code flow which triggers the problem (a system test is *not* good enough)